The Polyphemus moth doesn’t and can't eat, except when it's a caterpillar!

 - Estimated Population Size

 - Biggest Threat

-- Climate change, habitat disturbance, artificial light, predation of pupae by squirrels
+- Habitat disturbance, artificial light, predation by squirrels, climate change

 - Most Distinctive Feature